YiLingYin03/YiLingYin03/README.md

 This is Yiling Yin, but you can call me kayla if you like.

 **Pronouns:** she/her or they/them
-- I'm currently a graduate student at XMU.
-- I'm on my way to a web developer.
+- I'm an developer in a info commpany.
 - 🐶  I'm a dog person.
 - Leisure time: ⛰️ 🚴 🏃 📖 🎧 🍺 ☕️
 - ✉️ Ask me about anything.